Skip to main content

 These two hormones orchestrate female reproductive health, yet their influence extends far beyond it.
 Estrogen is a powerful regulator of brain function, bone health, and cardiovascular integrity.
 The sharp decline during menopause is what precipitates symptoms like hot flashes, vaginal dryness, and accelerated bone loss.

 Progesterone works in concert with estrogen, possessing calming, neuro-protective properties and playing a key role in sleep quality.
-The erratic fluctuations and eventual decline of these hormones during and menopause represent one of the most profound and symptomatic shifts in the human aging process.
+The erratic fluctuations and eventual decline of these hormones during perimenopause and menopause represent one of the most profound and symptomatic shifts in the human aging process.

 The Growth Hormone and IGF-1 Axis